MFajgenblat/trappingmodel/README.md

 This repository contains the code for the statistical analysis presented in the manuscript entitled "Temporal disaggregation through interval-integrated B-splines for the integrated analysis of trapping counts in ecology."

 The main folder contains four R scripts that are used throuhgout the paper.
-Additionally, the [Model](Model/) folder includes the four Stan provided as part of and mentionad in the paper.
+Additionally, the [Models](Models/) folder includes the four Stan models used and mentioned in the paper.